danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    "Resources can only be associated with a single subscription.
 Subscriptions may be grouped into management groups.
 An account may be associated with multiple subscriptions."

 <b>19.
-What can you use to manage servers across cloud platforms and on-premise environments?</b>
+What can you use to manage servers across cloud platforms and on-premises environments?</b>
    - Azure Arc.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
    - Azure CLI.
    - Azure Monitor.